30 Dorm Room Ideas for First-Time Dorm Dwellers

 Closet Glove and Hat Rack

 If you go to school in a cold climate, finding a good spot to dry wet hats and mittens in a dorm room can be tough.
 Tossing them into a plastic bin gets them out of the way, but they never dry and it's no fun putting on damp mittens.
-This simple back-of-the-door glove and cap rack allows wet things to dry and keeps easily misplaced items organized.
-Plus: Check out more inside-cabinet-door storage ideas.
+This simple back-of-the-door storage rack allows wet things to dry and keeps easily misplaced items organized.

 27 / 30